David Lewin's interval function (IFUNC) calculates all the intervals

 intervals as the group of IVLS to be measured.
 Its intervals can, however,

-be any continuous value and are not restricted to integers mod edo
+be any continuous value and are not restricted to integers mod edo.
+The

 format of the result depends on whether non-integer intervals occur.